Meenakshi473/airline_delay_prediction/README.md

 # ✈️ Flight Delay Analysis & Prediction

 A comprehensive machine learning project focused on analyzing and predicting flight delays using historical airline and airport data.
-This project was developed as part of the **SocBiz Project (IITR)**
+This project was developed as part of the  **SocBiz Project (IITR)**.
 ---

 ## 🎯 Objective